saylesss88/nix-book/src/vcs/jujutsu.md

   to the main branch in scripts and commands without hardcoding the branch name.

 **Bookmarks** in jj are named pointers to specific revisions, similar to branches in Git.
-When you first run `jj git init --git-branch .` in a git repo, you will likely get a Hint saying "Run the following command to keep local bookmarks updated on future pulls".:
+When you first run `jj git init --colocate` in a git repo, you will likely get a Hint saying "Run the following command to keep local bookmarks updated on future pulls".:

 ```bash
 jj bookmark list